How to Grow Basil Plants Successfully

 Individual Basil plants can be grown in fairly small, one gallon, containers.
 However, if you plan on growing several plants in one container, a wide 10-gallon pot would easily support four or five basil plants.
 This is the method we use every year.
 Keep in mind… the smaller the container, the more frequently you’ll need to water.

 Is Basil a Good Companion Plant?

-Basil is a natural repellant to some insect such as aphids.
+Basil is a natural repellant to some insects such as aphids.
 As such it can be included alongside plants prone to aphid infestation.
 Marigolds are another natural repellant so planting them in combination with basil can double down on your efforts to reduce pests.
 When considering companions for basil the primary focus should be on similar lighting and watering conditions.

 We always plant basil at the base of our trellised indeterminate tomatoes.
-As we the tomato plants grow, we eventually remove the lower leaves which allows plenty of light to reach the basil.
+As the tomato plants grow, we eventually remove the lower leaves which allows plenty of light to reach the basil.
 Additionally, basil and tomatoes have similar watering requirements.